FortuneM118/quebit-challenge/README.md

 ```
 ---

+Information from the traffic light is streamed using a SNMP Trap.
+The stream contains a variety of different messages.
+This includes when the traffic light changed its stage, detector faults, detector readings etc. Data regarding the traffic light are located in the `trap_table`.
+A few important things to note:

+- There are actually two traffic lights at this site.
+A main traffic light with `stream_site_id=51.51.50.48.57.54` and a secondary traffic light that controls a pedestrian crossing with `stream_site_id=51.51.50.48.57.55`. **Only** use data from the main traffic light i.e. `stream_site_id=51.51.50.48.57.54`.
+- The `oid` column is used to distinguish between different types of messages.
+We are only interested in stage confirmation bits.
+The message contains information of the current stage being served at the traffic light.
+The oid is `3.6.1.4.1.13267.3.2.5.1.1.3` .
+- The timestamp column indicates the time when the message was received.
+This is [Unix time](https://en.wikipedia.org/wiki/Unix_time).
+- The value of a message can be found in the `value` column.
+Stage information is given in hex and ascii.
+More information will follow in the questions section.

 ## Challenge Questions/Problems

-### 1. Query data from s3
+### 1. Traffic volume

-Dumps of both the camera vehicle counts dataset and the controller's dataset have been uploaded to a public bucket on S3.

-The vehicle counts dataset is available at the following address:

-<span style="color: blue;"> s3://quebit-challenge/vehicle_counts.json </span>

-The controller's dataset is available at the following address:

-<span style="color: blue;"> s3://quebit-challenge/controller.json</span>

-You need only use the data in the following timeframe:
-Start: `2024-03-08T17:00:00+02:00` End: `2024-03-08T18:00:00+02:00`

-Both of these `.json` files are large, so it's recommended to query only the required subset.
-Consider using the AWS `SELECT` method to accomplish this task.

 #### 1.1.
 Query vehicle counts
-Let's start by querying the vehicle dataset for vehicle counts over the previously specified timeframe as well as for a subset of the detection zones.
-Remember that some turning movements are counted by multiple cameras and detection zones.
-The table below specifies which detection zones may be ignored for each of the cameras:
+Use Peewee to write a query to select rows from the `individual_data` table within a timeframe of `2024-03-08T06:00:00+02:00` to `2024-03-08T17:00:00+02:00`.
+Recall that some turning movements are counted by multiple cameras and detector zones.
+The table below specifies which detector zones should be ignored for each of the cameras.

 | Camera IP Address | Zones to ignore |
 |---------------|-------------|